TomatenKuchenDEV/docs/docs/giveaways-en.md

 * `roles`: Requires all of these roles for participating
 	* `roles:123456789123456789`
 	* `roles:123456789123456789,987654321987654321`
-* `anyroles`: Requires any of these roles for participating
+* `anyRoles`: Requires any of these roles for participating
-* `notroles`: The user must not have any roles to be able to participate
+* `notRoles`: The user must not have any roles to be able to participate
-* `minage`: The account of the user must be at least this time old
+* `minAge`: The account of the user must be at least this time old
-	* `minage:3mo`
+	* `minAge:3mo`
-	* `minmemberage:1 week 2 days`
+	* `minAge:1 week 2 days`
-* `minmemberage`: The user must be on the server for this time
+* `minMemberAge`: The user must be on the server for this time
-* `minleaderboardpoints`: The user must have at least this amount of leaderboard points
+* `minLeaderboardPoints`: The user must have at least this amount of leaderboard points
-	* `minleaderboardpoints:1000`
+	* `minLeaderboardPoints:1000`